-#2: The Lack of a Solid Content Strategy
+#2: You Lack a Solid Content Plan

-#3: Not Choosing the Right Software
+#3: You Don't Know How to Evaluate the Right Software

 Often, automation software supports features that automatically notify the sales team whenever a lead is considered a solid possible customer.
 But, if the sales team is not in the loop, the communication happens using external tools (emails, internal messaging, meetings, and so on).
 While this process can be effective, you don’t have the guarantee that leads are seamlessly passed from the marketing team to the sales team.

 Marketing automation software is an effective tool and worthwhile investment if it is used at the right time and by people who understand the features and functionalities.
-We hope that the mistakes listed above will help you select and use the right type of software for your business.
+When used well, such applications are an important cog in effective customer engagement.